How do I know I am eligible to come to Tsow-Tun Le Lum?

 Is there a minimum age for admission?

-Clients must be 19 years of age and older.
+Applicants must be 19 years of age and older.

 What does it cost?